gquittet/myworld/README.md

 # Here is  my Tmux and Vim configuration

+## First of all : switch caps lock to escape
+Only for GNU/Linux computers

+    gsettings set org.gnome.desktop.input-sources xkb-options "['caps:swapescape']"

+To revert this :

+    gsettings set org.gnome.desktop.input-sources xkb-options []

 ## My shorcuts used in Vim

 > What is the mapleader key in my configuration ?